Abhishek-fullstack-dev/Abhishek-fullstack-dev/README.md

 <div align="center">

 ### 💬 What I'm looking for
 *A backend role at a product startup or GCC in Bengaluru where I can contribute to real systems — not just maintain legacy code.
-I build for scale, I deploy to production, and I care about architecture decisions.*
+I build for scale, I deploy to production, and I care about architecture decisions. hey*

 **📩 parvatiabhu620@gmail.com · Available immediately**